Pretend camping toys for kids are another wonderful way to encourage creative, imaginative and unstructured play.

 For more ideas on language development and learning, make sure to read The 5 Best Kids Play Kitchens: They Will All Encourage Language and Learning!.
 Simply swap the word “kitchen” for “camping” or “camping stove” to stick with the camping theme.
 Although this isn’t always necessary.

 A flashlight is a must have for any camping trip.
 But so is a lantern!
-This light is both!
 You can use it to find your way around in the dark, or have a fun shadow puppet show.
-Talk about some of the animals you might see outside on a camping trip.

 Learning Resources Pretend & Play Camp Set

 This kit comes with some additional camping necessities.
 And, it also comes with a lantern, though not as durable as the Fisher Price Kid Tough Explorers Lantern, and a pan.
 Some of the other nine items include a pretend watch, shovel, canteen, first aid kit, utensil set, compass and stove.

 This set works well for introducing and explaining new vocabulary words such as first aid kit, compass and canteen.